On Harnessing Idle Compute at the Edge for Foundation Model Training: Scheduling Methodology

 \subsection{Optimization Problem and its Cost Model}

-In this section, we first set the context of the scheduling optimization problem, and then delve into our cost model.
+In this section, we formalize how \sys schedules the traced GEMM DAG over a heterogeneous device set.
+Given the participating devices $\mathbf{D}$ and the GEMMs extracted in~\S\ref{sec:overview}, the scheduler chooses how much row/column work of each GEMM to assign to each device so as to minimize the completion time of the full training batch.
+We first define the level-wise objective, then specify the communication and computation terms, and finally state the feasibility constraints.
+The same formulation is later reused for churn recovery on a smaller subproblem.

-\mypar{Problem definition} We aim to minimize the cost for the whole DAG, equivalent to minimal training time per batch.
-We view the DAG of GEMMs in \textit{level} order, where GEMMs at the same level $s$ have the same critical path distance towards the root of the DAG, which is the starting point of the training batch.
-For instance, when the model is running through the first layer (shown in~\autoref{fig:transformer-dag}), QKV projections ($XW_Q$, $XW_K$, $XW_V$) are at the same level.
-GEMMs in a level do not have memory dependency and thus can be executed in parallel.
-For each level $0\le s < S$, the input is the output from the predecessor level $s-1$ in the DAG.
-Due to the memory dependency between levels, the start time of level $s+1$ must not be earlier than the end time of level $s$.
-We look to formulate the per-level time span and end time recursively, with the objective of minimizing the end time of the last level.
+\mypar{Problem definition and objective} We process the DAG of GEMMs in \emph{level} order, where GEMMs at the same level $s$ have the same critical-path distance from the root of the DAG, which is the start of a training batch.
+For instance, when the model enters the first layer (shown in~\autoref{fig:transformer-dag}), the QKV projections ($XW_Q$, $XW_K$, $XW_V$) lie at the same level.
+GEMMs within a level have no memory dependency and can therefore execute in parallel.
+The output of level $s-1$ becomes the input of level $s$, so level $s+1$ cannot start before level $s$ finishes.
+The optimization thus minimizes the completion time of the final level by recursively composing per-level costs.

-\mypar{Definition of optimization objective} We define $C_{\text{GEMM}}(s)$ as the latency from level $0$ to level $s$, with the target of minimizing latency.
-Within each level $s$, there can be multiple GEMMs that can run in parallel, and the cost of each GEMM is denoted by $C_{\text{GEMM}}(s,p)$, where $p$ is the index of parallelizable GEMM in level $s$.
-For the first level (i.e., level $0$), as it does not have predecessors, the cost is its own computation and communication cost.
-From the second level and onward (shown in Equation~\eqref{eq:level-cost-s}), as it depends on the predecessor level, we add up the current GEMM cost and all costs from the predecessor level.
-Such a formulation is rooted in the homogeneity of transformer layers, and each layer runs sequentially after another.
+We define $C_{\text{GEMM}}(s)$ as the latency from level $0$ to level $s$.
+Within level $s$, multiple GEMMs can run in parallel, and the cost of GEMM $p$ in that level is denoted by $C_{\text{GEMM}}(s,p)$.
+For the first level, the latency is simply the maximum GEMM cost within that level.
+For each later level, the latency accumulates recursively from the predecessor level: